 cover or offset capacity lost due to a forced or urgent outage of generation, injecting electricity storage facilities, or transmission equipment; or

-cover uncertainty associated with the performance of generation resources, electricity storage facilities, or dispatchable loads in responding to IESO dispatch instructions.
+cover uncertainty associated with the performance of generation facilities, electricity storage facilities, or dispatchable loads in responding to IESO dispatch instructions.

-Commissioning tests – Additional reserve shall be carried to account for an increased risk of tripping during commissioning tests.
-No additional operating reserve shall be required during a commissioning period when no tests are scheduled that materially increase the risk of unit tripping.
+Commissioning tests – No additional operating reserve shall be required during a commissioning period when no tests are scheduled that materially increase the risk of unit tripping.

 Distribution of operating reserve – Operating reserve shall be scheduled in sufficient quantity and shall be distributed so as to ensure that it can be utilized for any single contingency that results in either generation loss, electricity storage injection loss or both without exceeding equipment or transmission system limitations.